floyd-fuh/ValladerAndroid/README.md

 ===============

 "THE BEER-WARE LICENSE" (Revision 42):
-<floyd at floyd dot ch> wrote this app.
-As long as you retain this notice *somewhere*
-in your project folder you can do whatever you want with this stuff.
+"floyd at floyd dot ch" wrote this app.
+As long as you retain this notice *somewhere* in your project folder you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
 You can also give me a shout on Twitter on @floyd_ch if you appreciate it.